raffitch/flowmeter/README.md

 elapsed seconds.

 Plotly is used for plotting, providing zoomable curves and hover details.
-Each run is drawn as a separate trace so multiple runs overlay for easy comparison, and completed runs are summarised with the average pulses per second.
+Each run is drawn as a separate trace with its pressure and regulator version in the legend so multiple runs overlay for easy comparison, and completed runs are summarised with the average pulses per second.

 For consistent results, keep the water source pressure and temperature steady and perform multiple runs for each regulator version.